daisyUniverse/GiveMeOne/readme.md

-This flask server uses the Google Image API and DuckDuckGo to search for whatever search term you put at the end of the url, and redirects directly to the first result
+This flask server uses the Google Image API and DuckDuckGo to search for whatever search term you put at the end of the url, and redirects directly to the first result. it can also search for a load more stuff, see below

 ie if you wanted to search for 'mgs salute' you would use "**http://giveme.one/mgs-salute**" and it would resolve directly to the first image, like so